Driver hits Uptown protesters in Minneapolis, killing one and injuring another

-A man drove into and killed a woman among protesters at an Uptown Minneapolis intersection late Sunday before he was pulled from the vehicle and assaulted, authorities said Monday.
+A man drove into a group of protesters, killing one woman and injuring others at an Uptown Minneapolis intersection late Sunday.

 The incident occurred about 11:40 p.m. at W. Lake Street and S. Girard Avenue, near where Winston Boogie Smith Jr. was fatally shot by law enforcement on June 3 during an attempt by a U.S. Marshals Service task force to arrest him in a parking ramp.